emilyqi01/American_homeschool/README.md

 ## Getting Started

 Follow these steps to prepare the data and execute the analysis:
-(note: no need to knit the `qmd` file, they are to view the results immediately for convenience. use the run all button will exactly give the results we need.)
+(Note: There is no need to knit the `qmd` file; they are provided to view the results immediately for convenience.
+Using the "Run All" button will yield the exact results we need.)

+For reproducibility, viewers may delete the pictures in the output folder and all derived data in the data/derived folder.
+However, do not delete the folders themselves, as this may cause errors when saving.

 ### Step 1: Data Cleaning
 1. Navigate to the `src/data-cleaning` directory.